Welcome to today's edition of the Rush 24-7 podcast.

 And that's what needs to happen.

-Now there's something even more devious going on at the New York Times and simply trying to depress your voter turnout with stories like Obama's playbook after November 2nd, Cheryl Gay Stolberg, a story about how it took 18 months, but finally, finally, finally Obama got together with Mitch McConnell.
+Now, there's something even more devious going on at the New York Times and simply trying to depress your voter turnout with stories like Obama's playbook after November 2nd, Cheryl Gay Stolberg, a story about how it took 18 months, but finally, finally, finally, Obama got together with Mitch McConnell.

 And even though it was talking about nuclear arms reduction treaties, still there was dialogue.

-What's this is all about the New York Times.
+This is all about the New York Times.

-This story was aimed at Mitch McConnell.
+This story was aimed at Mitch McConnell, praising McConnell.

 Hey, finally, finally, Mitch, you went in there.